German

 Few readers

-Foreign rental income
+Foreign rental income and specific situations

 Where do I indicate rental income from abroad?